Chapter 2: The God Who Knows

 —Psalm 139:1–2 (ESV)

-One of the most powerful revelations I’ve come to embrace is this: God has never had a Plan B.
+One of the most powerful revelations I’ve come to embrace is that God has never had a "Plan B."

-“For He chose us in Him before the creation of the world.”
+For He chose us in Him before the creation of the world. —Ephesians 1:4 (NIV)

 We live in a linear world.
 Past, present, future.
 One moment after another.
 But God exists beyond time.
 He sees the whole timeline at once—like an artist viewing the entire canvas, not just the brushstroke in progress.
+God already knows precisely how you fit into the completed picture—and why your position is critical to the finished work.

 That means He sees you not only as you are, but as you will be.
 He sees the healed version of you.
 The whole version.
 The glorified version.
-And He relates to you from that place.
+And He relates to you from that perspective.

 So when He calls you righteous, even when you feel broken—He’s not lying.
 He’s speaking from the end of the story.